 The methodology of the Learning Circles is a proven concept since 1998.
 Every year, thousands of students and teachers from more than 40 countries learn together in lively global classrooms.

 In Learning Circles students collaborate to create a deeper understanding of various topics, issues and themes that matter in the world.
 By sharing experiences and knowledge via the methodology of peerScholar or in wikis and social media, students connect with peers around the world.
 They develop more insight into each others’ lives.

 Registration is open.

-In 2019 we will introduce a concept: Peer Learning Circles, in which students participate in an exciting 7-week peer learning process.
+In the Peer Learning Circles students participate in an exciting 7-week peer learning process.
 Students will work and learn in the online peer- and self- assessment tool peerScholar, and are connected worldwide to create, assess and reflect their work on Sustainable Development Goals.

 After dividing your class into smaller groups, students will be working on their proposal regarding one of the Sustainable Development Goals.
 Students will share their insights about issues that matter in the world, with a focus on ownership:

 How can I, and how can my community, contribute to realise the chosen Sustainable Development Goal?

 After creating their proposal, students will see and assess the work of 4 peer groups from other schools and countries.

 All Circles are open for students aged 10-18 years old, with a reasonable understanding of the English language.

 Students and teachers are excited about the goals and learning outcomes of a Learning Circle.
 In recent years they have experienced it as a unique learning experience: by sharing creative contributions students are not only able to connect and learn globally with peers, but are intensively learning and practising various future skills meanwhile.